hdShang/arxiv-daily/docs/cs-CL/2025-08-24/papers/250817258v1-are-you-sure-youre-positive-consolidating-chain-of-thought-agents-wi.md

 ---
 layout: default
-title: Are You Sure You're Positive?
-Consolidating Chain-of-Thought Agents with Uncertainty Quantification for Aspect-Category Sentiment Analysis
+title: "Are You Sure You're Positive?
+Consolidating Chain-of-Thought Agents with Uncertainty Quantification for Aspect-Category Sentiment Analysis"
 ---

 # Are You Sure You're Positive?
 Consolidating Chain-of-Thought Agents with Uncertainty Quantification for Aspect-Category Sentiment Analysis